The Rainbow Sparkle Poop of Your Dreams

 By Instagram models trading your likes for big-brand deals.

-By companies that need you to buy their latest useless widget.
+By shady Facebook network marketers that need you to buy their useless whatever-it-is-they-actually-sell.

 And while I don’t doubt there are a lot of people and products out there who CAN help us with our problems, I also know there’s a lot of people out there cashing in on our insecurities and selling a fantasy.